jonahmiller99/basketball-utils/readme.md

 # College Basketball Box Plus Minus (BPM) Calculator

 This repository contains code for calculating the Box Plus Minus (BPM) statistic for college basketball players.
-The BPM is a basketball statistic that provides a comprehensive measure of a player's contribution to the game.
-This project aims to calculate this statistic based on the formula provided by Bart Torvik.
+The BPM is a basketball statistic originally created by Daniel Myers, which provides a comprehensive measure of a player's contribution to the game, relative to an average division one player.
+For a detailed explanation of BPM, you can refer to this Sports Reference article: https://www.sports-reference.com/blog/2020/02/introducing-bpm-2-0/

+This project aims to calculate this statistic based on a formula and spreadsheet provided by Bart Torvik.

 ## Table of Contents